InfiniteMilesSamuel/BasecampWizardry/README.md

 A magical library to communicate with the ancient and mysterious Basecamp 4 APIs.

+Discover more about the wonders of Basecamp 4 by visiting its [official website](https://basecamp.com/) or delving into its comprehensive [API documentation](https://github.com/basecamp/bc3-api).

 ## 🌟 Features
 Automatic potion brewing (token management).
 Enchanted map integration (session handling).